imapex-training/rest-api-swagger/README.md

 Let's install the pre-reqs:

 * Install [nvm (node version manager)](https://github.com/creationix/nvm).
 Windows users can use: [nvm-windows](https://github.com/coreybutler/nvm-windows)
+  * If using windows execute command: `nvm use 6.9.1`
-* Install NodeJS using the command `nvm install node`.
+* If on Mac OS, install NodeJS using the command `nvm install node`.
 This will automatically install npm (node package manager), that we'll use next.
+  * If using windows, you'll need to execute command: `nvm install latest`
 * Install [swagger-node](https://github.com/swagger-api/swagger-node) using `npm install -g swagger`.
-* Install [Docker for Mac](https://docs.docker.com/engine/installation/mac/) or [Docker for Windows](https://docs.docker.com/engine/installation/windows/) by downloading the the relevant version for your machine and following the instructions.
+* Install [Docker for Mac](https://docs.docker.com/engine/installation/mac/) or [Docker for Windows](https://docs.docker.com/engine/installation/windows/) *and toolbox* by downloading the the relevant version for your machine and following the instructions.

 [item]: # (slide)
 ## Step 1: Build our swagger-node project